Blindldev/mixedchicago-landing/README.md

 Optional security: enable Bot Fight Mode; add Turnstile later if needed.

-CORS: In worker.js, replace <your-gh-username> with your actual GitHub username so https://<your-gh-username>.github.io is allowed.
+CORS: In worker.js, the domain mixedchicago.com is already configured for CORS.

 ## Smoke test:

-1. Open https://MixedChicago.com.
+1. Open https://mixedchicago.com.
 Submit a test email.
 2. In Cloudflare → KV → MM_SUBSCRIBERS → confirm the key exists.
 3. Export emails: In Cloudflare KV, click List → Download JSON.
 You can import to Sheets or your CRM.

 ## What you (the human) need to replace, just once

 1. In index.html: set ENDPOINT to the Worker URL (e.g., https://mixedmediums-subscribe.<subdomain>.workers.dev).
-2. In worker.js: replace <your-gh-username> with your actual GitHub username so the preview/domain is allowed by CORS.
+2. In worker.js: CORS is already configured for mixedchicago.com.
-3. In GitHub Pages settings: set Custom domain to MixedChicago.com, and point your DNS CNAME to <your-gh-username>.github.io.
+3. In GitHub Pages settings: set Custom domain to mixedchicago.com, and point your DNS CNAME to blindldev.github.io.

 ## Notes on the free limits